 Rising to the status as local celebrity, in 2008 he traveled to Nigeria to record his first album “Anar” – a psychedelic electronic album of Tuareg guitar, became an instant success throughout the mp3 networks of West Africa.
 “Tahoultine,” one of the standout tracks, was later featured on the compilation “Music from Saharan Cellphones.”

-In 2013, he released his first international album, “Afelane,” rocking and raw sessions recorded live at his hometown in Niger.
-He is currently in production in the first ever Tuareg language film, a fictional story of the struggle of a guitarist trying to make it against all odds in Agadez.
+In 2013, he released his first international album, “Afelan,” rocking and raw sessions recorded live at his hometown in Niger.
+This was followed by the 2014 vinyl release of “Anar.”
+In 2015, he starred in the first ever Tuareg language film, a fictional story of the struggle of a guitarist trying to make it against all odds in Agadez.
+The original film soundtrack of new compositions will be released summer 2015.